Bill Cook: New York Rangers

 Twenty-three points in 1928–29 again placed Cook seventh in the league.
 The Rangers defeated the New York Americans to reach the 1929 Stanley Cup Finals, but were defeated by the Montreal Canadiens.
 Cook led the Rangers and finished fourth in league scoring in 1929–30 and 1930–31 with 59 and 42 points respectively.
 In 1931, he was named to the NHL's inaugural All-Star team at right wing.
 It was the first of four consecutive appearances; he was placed on the first team in 1931, 1932 and 1933, and on the second team in 1934.
 Cook's 34 goals in 1931–32 tied Charlie Conacher for the league lead.
-The Rangers won the American Division title, and after defeating the Canadians, faced Conacher's Toronto Maple Leafs in the 1932 Stanley Cup Final.
+The Rangers won the American Division title, and after defeating the Canadians, faced Conacher's Toronto Maple Leafs in the 1932 Stanley Cup Finals.
 Toronto swept the series with three consecutive victories.

 Cook was again the top scorer in 1932–33, leading the NHL in both goals, 28, and points, 50.
-At 36 years, 5 months old, Cook was the oldest player in NHL history to win a scoring title until 2013 when Martin St. Louis of the Tampa Bay Lightning led the NHL in scoring at the age of 39.
+At 36 years, 5 months old, Cook was the oldest player in NHL history to win a scoring title until 2013 when Martin St. Louis of the Tampa Bay Lightning led the NHL in scoring at the age of 37.
 The Rangers reached the 1933 Stanley Cup Finals against the Toronto Maple Leafs.
 Cook scored the winning goal in the second game, then scored the championship winning goal, in overtime, in the fourth game.
 It was the first overtime power play goal in NHL playoff history.
 The trophy was not available on the night the Rangers won, leading the series to become known as the "Forgotten Cup".
 Cook accepted the Stanley Cup on behalf of his team in November of that year, seven months after the Rangers victory.